Frequently Asked Questions

 Below are some of the most common questions from our travelers.

-We work with thirteen of the world's biggest and best cruise lines, with scheduled departures from ports in the U.S. and all over the world:
+We work with over a dozen of the world's biggest and best cruise lines, with scheduled departures from ports in the U.S. and all over the world.

 Cruise lines and cruise ships differ as greatly as do hotel chains and individual hotels.
 We offer lines with a faster-paced, more adventurous atmosphere, and others with a more laid-back and luxurious environment.
 Take a look at the individual cruise line pages to get a quick overview on each.
 Once you've selected a cruise line that fits your personality, than you can look at their ships for size and amenities offered.